 - A. Chairperson Administrator (Principal, AP, AD, or other) (nonvoting)

 - A. A non-athletic Co-curricular adviser

 - B. An AHS Staff member

 - C. Two Head coaches

-- D. Community member who is not a parent of an AHS student
+- D. Community member

 APPEAL HEARING PROCEDURES

 The athlete must attend the appeal hearing and may be accompanied by his/her parent(s), and/or his/her coach, or another individual representing the athlete.
 During the appeal hearing, the following procedures will be followed: